-Without modifying our opinion, we draw attention to Note 2 to the financial statements, which describes the basis of accounting.
-The financial statements are prepared to assist the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan to meet the requirements of the Alberta Superintendent of Pensions.
-As a result, the financial statements may not be suitable for another purpose.
-Our report is intended solely for the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions and should not be used by parties other than the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions.
+Without modifying our opinion, we draw attention to Note 2 to the fund financial statements, which describes the basis of accounting.
+The fund financial statements are prepared to assist the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan to meet the requirements of the Alberta Superintendent of Pensions.
+As a result, the fund financial statements may not be suitable for another purpose.
+Our report is intended solely for the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions and should not be used by parties other than the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions and should not be used by parties other than the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions and should not be used by parties other than the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions and should not be used by parties other than the Board of Trustees of the Calgary Firefighters Supplementary Pension Plan and the Alberta Superintendent of Pensions.